-Prerequisites: AR302, AR372, AR322, and AR333 Schedule: 10 hours weekly [Lecture (2), Lab (8)]
+Prerequisites: AR302, AR372, AR322,

+and AR333

-Part one of the integrative design sequence is grounded in a research/development process that generates and evaluates alternative design options across multiple systems and varying scales of complexity.
+Part one of the integrative design sequence is grounded in a research/ development process that generates and evaluates alternative design options across multiple systems and varying scales of complexity.
 Students will focus on client program analysis and development, urban analysis, as well as site selection criteria for an integrated, human-centered, and resilient urban development as specific design parameters, design methods, and tools.